 Chair

-Kate views the world through a lens that looks at many sides of a situation in order to be able to understand consequences of action/non-action.
-This view does not slow her down, as she is driven to action and outcomes.
-She employs a holistic practice when dealing with people, understanding that choices will affect outcomes; and that the person must make intentional choices when they are ready in order to avoid ricocheting through life.
 Kate has been involved with MACD since her return to Canada in 2014, sitting as the inaugural Secretary, then as a Member-At-Large and the Co-Chair of three successful Let’s Get To Work (LGTW) Conferences (2018, 2019, & 2022).
-In the role as Chair she wants to increase the reach of MACD into the rural parts of Manitoba in order to expand the career development practices to many populations including rural entrepreneurs, Indigenous communities, and the agricultural industry.
+In the role as Chair she wants to increase the reach of MACD into rural Manitoba in order to expand the career development practices to many populations including rural entrepreneurs, Indigenous communities, and the agricultural industry.
 She wants to see greater communication and sharing of career and employment information between practitioners.
 Manitoba can be better with intentional career choices and development in order to maximize every individual’s potential within the borders of this great province.

 TARA ORCHARD